 TED talks are short.
 The maximum talk is usually 18 minutes.
 More of the talks are even shorter, close to 9 minutes.
 With such a short time to communicate their message, TED speakers have to get totally focused on the most important points.
 They can’t ramble on around their topic and hope the audience figures it out.
 And they can’t run over time because of the format and expectations.

 This focus on a clear message is what all corporate presenters should strive for.
 No matter how long you are presenting for, think hard about the few key points you want to make.
-Use the GPS approach in this article to focus your content.
+Use the GPS approach in my book GPS for Presentations to focus your content.
 Be ruthless and cut out anything that is not directly related to your key points.
 You will end up with a more focused message.

 Not all TED talks use visuals.
 Not every presentation requires them.
 Sometimes the most effective visual is just you standing at the front of the room.
 Don’t be afraid to present without slides if that will focus the audience on the important personal story and message you have to deliver.
 For an excellent example of this, watch the TED talk by Monica Lewinsky.

 When you do decide that your presentation will benefit from visuals that can enhance the audience’s understanding of your message, select them carefully.
 The speakers at TED have professional presentation designers work with them to create the visuals you see (Nancy Duarte’s firm Duarte Design - the top presentation design firm around - helped with the visuals for this presentation by Fei-Fei Li).
-You probably don’t have that luxury, but you can create effective visuals for the data and other points you want to present.
-This SlideShare shows an approach to selecting visuals for corporate presentations.
+You probably don’t have that luxury, but you can create effective visuals for the data and other points you want to present using the approach in my book Select Effective Visuals.

 Be prepared to deliver